redluc81/IaC/README.md

 # Notes

-To connect with the Vagrant boxex you have to create your SSH private and public key and the change the path at those 2 lines server01.ssh.private_key_path = ["/home/luca/.ssh/id_rsa", "~/.vagrant.d/insecure_private_key"] server01.vm.provision "file", source: "/home/luca/.ssh/id_rsa.pub", destination: "~/.ssh/authorized_keys"
+To connect with the Vagrant boxex you have to create your SSH private and public key and the change the path at server01.ssh.private_key_path variable